Introduction to Microtomy: Preparing & Sectioning Paraffin Embedded Tissue

 Sometimes sections float off during staining (particularly during antigen retrieval for IHC, or when methods require the use of heat).
 Charged slides or section adhesives are required in these circumstances.

-Sections are drained briefly before being placed in the slide drier or onto a hotplate.
+Sections are drained briefly before being placed in the slide dryer or onto a hotplate.

 Sections are not drained properly before being dried horizontally.
 Sections move on the slide and sometimes do not dry flat.

-The temperature of the slide drier is carefully monitored.
+The temperature of the slide dryer is carefully monitored.

-Sometimes the slide drier is very hot.
-Excessive heat can produce hot-spots in sections and cause uneven staining.
+Sometimes the slide dryer is very hot.
+Excessive heat can produce hot spots in sections and cause uneven staining.

 The minimum and maximum slide drying time is monitored.

 Slide drying times vary considerably.
 Extended drying at higher temperatures may be detrimental to sections.

 For the use of any product, the applicable product documentation, including information guides, inserts and operation manuals should be consulted.
 Leica Biosystems and the editors hereby disclaim any liability arising directly or indirectly from the use of the content, including from any drugs, devices, techniques or procedures described in the content.

 Copyright © 2021 Leica Biosystems division of Leica Microsystems, Inc. and its Leica Biosystems affiliates.
 All rights reserved.
 LEICA and the Leica Logo are registered trademarks of Leica Microsystems IR GmbH.